 Any waypoint can be moved to a different location by dragging the waypoint.

-You can remove the whole route by selecting the clear option.
+You can remove the whole route to start again by selecting the Clear option.

 Waypoints are useful for guiding the route to specific locations or around specific features.
 Waypoints should always be placed in navigable water.